jakubito/picross-np-patches/README.md

 ### Improved cursor

-This patch attempts to fix the slippery-feeling cursor.
-Its speed in turbo mode is also increased for faster and more responsive navigation.
+This patch attempts to fix the slippery-feeling cursor movement.
+The scrolling speed is also increased for a more responsive experience.

 ### No time limit

-This patch disables the in-game time limit and mistake penalties.
+This patch disables all time limits and mistake penalties.
 Essentially, chapters 1-4 are modified to use the stopwatch mode from chapters 5/6, allowing all puzzles to be played in a style closer to modern Picross with no assists.

 ## How to use